Other financial statements: Senior staff pay

 HESA has collected and published financial statements data and associated analysis for the UK HE sector for over twenty years.
 During this time, HE financial data was relatively homogeneous in many respects, with financial years naturally following the pattern of the academic year.
 Changes to the regulation of HE in England have seen a broadening and diversification of HE provider types, and consequently a re-evaluation of appropriate collection and publication strategies.

 From 2018/19 the Office for Students (OfS) has been collecting financial data from HE providers in England, including alternative providers (APs) for the first time.
 Note that the OfS do not collect data from further education colleges and sixth form colleges under the primary regulation of the Education and Skills Funding Agency (ESFA).
 The data collected by the OfS has been ingested by HESA and integrated with the data for HE providers in Wales, Scotland and Northern Ireland.
-The latest available data covers HE providers with a financial year end between 1 January and 31 July 2019.
 All tables contain a filter to allow for analysis by month of financial year end.

 Accounts directions from the Office for Students, the Higher Education Funding Council for Wales, the Scottish Funding Council and the Department for the Economy (NI) require HE providers to publish details of senior staff pay as part of their annual statements.
 This information was included in the HESA Finance record for the first time in 2017/18.